 Sarama was always with Sita

-When Sita was kept captive in Ashok Vatika, it was Sarama who was her only friend and confidante, bringing the divine lady the news about all the developments taking place for her release.
+When Sita was kept captive in Ashok Vatika by Ravana after he abducted her, it was Sarama who was her only friend and confidante, bringing the divine lady the news about all the developments taking place for her release.

 Sarama became a true friend of Sita during her days of captivity.
 They talked of Sita’s childhood days, her marriage and exile.
 She kept Sita’s spirits high by time and again assuring her of the arrival of Lord Rama to end her plight.